ItamarFriedman/Hackathon-2024-gradio/README.md

 Our app is designed to assist in therapy sessions where patients, under therapist supervision, can create a series of images and text descriptions detailing their experiences.
 This process helps them to reconstruct and order events in a clear chronological and linear manner.
 By the end of the session, patients receive a physical album documenting their journey.
 This tangible artifact empowers patients by providing them with a physical representation of their experiences that they can revisit and engage with on their own terms beyond therapy sessions.

 <h2>The technical stuff</h2>
-The webb-app was developed using the Gradio Python library, utilizing OpenAI's API.
-During the 24-hour hackathon, we had to learn using the library's interface from scratch.
+The web app was developed using the Gradio Python library, leveraging OpenAI's API.
+During the 24-hour hackathon, we learned to use the library's interface from scratch.

 <h2>Screenshots:</h2>